Jodi Ewart Shadoff goes wire-to-wire for 1st LPGA Tour win - WHIZ News

 Reto had to settle for a 69 to tie for third with Georgia Hall (65) and Danielle Kang (67).

-When she tapped in for par, the celebration was a mixture of tears and water that friends and players sprayed on Ewart Shadoff.
+When she tapped in for par, the celebration was a mixture of tears, water and Champagne, which friends and players sprayed on Ewart Shadoff.

 “That last 1-footer felt like 20 feet to me,” she said.